cunnie/writings/i_am_become_forever.md

 "Let me sketch it out for you, and I suspect you can fill in some of the gaps.
 I am onsite in the Federal Division inspecting the project that suffered what we believe to have been a loss of human life.
-For reasons I can't get into I will be sequestered here for at least two weeks.
-What I need from you is to prepare a brief to force my release at the end of two weeks in the event they decide to prolong my sequestration."
+For reasons I can't get into I will be sequestered here for at least one week.
+What I need from you is to prepare a brief to force my release at the end of the week in the event they decide to prolong my sequestration."

 "You don't want to be released now?"